< Prior | Surnames | Next >

 After the war, Plato continued the study of law at the Law School of the University of North Carolina.
 On August 6, 1866, he came into open court in Shelby and qualfied as an attorney at law.
-He began a successful law practice, and became involved in politics.
+He began a successful law practice and became involved in politics.
 He was elected as a Democrat to the legislature of 1866-67, and he was elected as a delegate to the Constitutional Convention of 1868.
-He emerged as a bold and articulate leader of the conservative minority, advocating the inviolability of the state debt, the removal of political liabilities from ex-Confederates, and the barring of Negroes from holding public office or serving as guardians of white children.
+He emerged as a bold and articulate leader of the conservative minority, advocating the inviolability of the state debt and the removal of political liabilities from ex-Confederates.
 Reconstruction resulted in the election of the state's first Republican legislature in 1868-69, and Durham was an outspoken minority leader.

-Among Durham's acts in the General Assembly were bills to exempt disabled soldiers and widows of soldiers from taxation.
-He voted against accepting the 14th Amendment to the federal Constitution, and favored reorganization and upbuilding of the state university.
+Among Plato's acts in the General Assembly were bills to exempt disabled soldiers and widows of soldiers from taxation.
+He voted against accepting the 14th Amendment to the federal Constitution and favored reorganization and upbuilding of the state university.
 He married Nora Tracy on April 9, 1868, the anniversary of Lee's surrender at Appomattox.
 He ran for Congress in 1868, 1870, and 1874.
 Although he was elected in 1868, reconstruction pressure resulted in the awarding of the seat to his opponent.
-For personal reasons he did not run in 1872 and also declined a nomination to the state senate.

-In 1871, Durham established the weekly "Cleaveland Banner" newspaper in Shelby, and he published and edited the paper until turning it over to W. C. Durham in 1876.
-Temperance was a hot issue in that era, and in the Banner's issue of March 21, 1874, was published a copy of the first local option law to prohibit the sale of all spiritous liquors in townships where the people so desired.
+In 1871, Plato established the weekly "Cleaveland Banner" newspaper in Shelby, and he published and edited the paper until turning it over to W. C. Durham in 1876.
+Temperance was a hot issue in that era, and the Banner's issue of March 21, 1874, included a copy of the first local option law to prohibit the sale of all spiritous liquors in townships where the people so desired.